New sensitivity of current LHC measurements to vector-like quarks: All quark generations, and coupling strength

 This change is due to the fact that when third-generation couplings are the only ones allowed, $X+q$ and $T+q$ processes are suppressed due to the lack of top quarks in the proton sea. $Y+q$ dominates the high-mass region, with pair-production dominant for lower VLQ masses.
 The $T$ and $Y$ VLQs, produced singly or in pairs, will decay to top quarks, resulting in the production of at least one $W$-boson.
 This in turn leads to the missing energy signatures which were not present for first- or second-generation couplings.

-The $WW$ dominance across all $\xi$ configurations also reflects the impact of published bin-correlation data: without this information, permitting simultaneous use of multiple bins in the $WW$ analysis pool, the \SI{13}{\TeV} CMS $\ell$+\MET{}+jet analyses~\cite{Aaboud:2018uzf,Aaboud:2017fha,Aaboud:2018eki,Sirunyan:2018wem,Khachatryan:2016mnb,Sirunyan:2018ptc} would dominate at low mass in the non-$Z$ configurations, and the statistically limited ATLAS four-lepton analyses would dominate a larger region of the $\xi^Z = 1$ $\kappa$--$M_Q$ plane.
+The $WW$ dominance across all $\xi$ configurations also reflects the impact of exploiting multiple bins in the distribution: without this information, the \SI{13}{\TeV} CMS $\ell$+\MET{}+jet analyses~\cite{Aaboud:2018uzf,Aaboud:2017fha,Aaboud:2018eki,Sirunyan:2018wem,Khachatryan:2016mnb,Sirunyan:2018ptc} would dominate at low mass in the non-$Z$ configurations, and the statistically limited ATLAS four-lepton analyses would dominate a larger region of the $\xi^Z = 1$ $\kappa$--$M_Q$ plane.